Benchling · OAuth Scopes

 Flows: clientCredentials

-Method: derived
+Method: searched

 OAuth endpoints